Woodstock (Wilmington, Delaware)

 156 acres of parkland comprise the present-day Banning Park.
-This is the last remaining intact plantation^ property along the Christina River.
+This is the last remaining intact plantation property along the Christina River.
 The land title can be traced back through records to approximately 1659, when the Swede Andries Andriessen settled on the north bank of the Christina.

 The property changed hands several times until 1687 when John Richardson, a Quaker merchant from New Castle, purchased the property.
 Richardson planned to develop a milling community under the name of Middleburg, or Middleboro.
 It is believed that his son, John Richardson, II, lived on or near the property from about 1704.
 Richardson II, built a new and larger house further up on the hill at the present site of "Woodstock."

 The exact date of this new house is not known; however, we do know he built an addition in 1743, as he referred to it in his will of 1752.
 This addition is thought to be the smaller east wing of the present building.
 The older section, built between 1704 and 1743 was torn down in 1833 when the present main house was built.
 John Richardson II, and his several brothers developed on the northern bank of the Christina a series of mills, farming properties, and warehouses and docks.
 John Richardson II, passed on the property to John Richardson IV, his grandson.
 Since John Richardson, IV, left no will, the property went to Ann, daughter of John II.
 She married Dr Henry Latimer in 1779.
 Dr. Latimer was an active participant in the Revolution and a central figure in early Delaware politics.
 The Latimers were often guests of Presidents Adams and Jefferson, and "Woodstock" was the center of society and influence along the Christina.
 The home and farm were passed on intact through the Latimer family to James Latimer Banning.

 Previous to his acquiring the property, "Woodstock" had remained vacant for some time.
 In 1929 Mr. Banning and his wife, Jane E. Gray Banning, set about restoring it.

 It was added to the National Register of Historic Places in 1973.

-The Woodstock house is currently occupied as part of a resident curator ship program run by New Castle County.
+The Woodstock house is currently occupied as part of a resident curatorship program run by New Castle County.